ramit21/machine-learning-python/data/README.md

 ------

-**Probability Distribution Function:** Probability of one data on a continious data is very very small.
+**Probability Distribution Function:** Probability of one data point on a continious data is very very small.
 Hence we use probability distribution function for ranges of data.

 **Probability Mass Function:** Probabilities of discrete data.